arcsecond-io/cli/docs/index.md

 before proceeding.
 It is a small step to ensure that no mistake have been made before starting upload.

-Use: `oort datasets` to get a list of datasets already available.
+Use: `arcsecond datasets` to get a list of datasets already available.

 ## Arcsecond.io ?